 It's a treasure, and we ought to protect it with everything we can.

-Well, there ain't no probable cause involved here.
+Now, there ain't no probable cause involved here.

 Right.

-This is a massive fish net.
+This is a massive fishnet.

-Well, let out a play for you.
+Well, let me have a play for you.

-Let me Kevin, I've got limited time, and I want to play for you, General McCasey, former Attorney General Michael McCasey on Fox this morning.
+Kevin, I've got limited time, and I want to play for you, General McCasey, former Attorney General Michael McCasey on Fox this morning.

 First judge, what is metadata?